Kochise/win_portable/System/USBDeview/readme.txt

   you plugged are specified in 'Hub/Port' column.
   However, for 'Mass Storage' device, only one record is created for each device, even if you plug it to different USB port.
-* When a USB device is added/removed on your local computer, UDBDeview utility automatically updates the list of USB devices.
+* When a USB device is added/removed on your local computer, USBDeview utility automatically updates the list of USB devices.
   But...
-If you UDBDeview is connected to a remote computer, the list won't refresh automatically when a device is added or removed.
+If you USBDeview is connected to a remote computer, the list won't refresh automatically when a device is added or removed.
 You must refresh it manually, by pressing F5 key.